- Actor Allusion:

 - In one movie Solange Knowles plays a character called Camille.
 This might be a nod to a 1972 film called What Have You Done to Solange? where actress Camille Keaton plays a character called Solange.

-- Actor-Shared Background: Both Kirsten Dunst and Gabrielle Union were cheerleaders in high school.
+- Actor-Shared Background: Both Kirsten Dunst and Gabrielle Union were cheerleaders in high school (although they both admitted they weren't athletic to the extent of the characters in the movie).
 And the cheer that Missy hears from the hotel window is one from Kristen's high school alma mater.

 - Completely Different Title: Called "Cheers!" in Japanese, and even uses a title font almost identical◊ to the TV show.